How-to·Mar 1, 2026·8 min read

 Most approval workflows slow down at the human stage, not because the reviewers are slow, but because the process around them is poorly designed.

 Give reviewers pre-processed documents.
-When a document lands in a reviewer's queue, all the extraction and validation should already be done.
-The reviewer should see a clean summary, the extracted data, any flags raised by the rules engine, and the original document for reference.
+When a document lands in a reviewer's queue, all the extraction, analysis, and validation should already be done.
+The reviewer should see a clean summary, the analysed data, any flags raised by the rules engine, and the original document for reference.
 They should not be starting from scratch.

 Show only what matters.
 Surface the three to five fields that actually inform the approval decision.
 A reviewer staring at 47 extracted fields will either skim and miss things, or slow down.